 The Abortion Law Project created a comprehensive suite of datasets covering 15 different types of abortion regulations:

-This State Abortion Laws dataset provides a general overview of these 15 regulatory areas within each state, and includes laws in effect as of December 1, 2018.
+This State Abortion Laws dataset provides a general overview of these 15 regulatory areas within each state and includes laws in effect from December 1, 2018 through December 1, 2019.
 This dataset was created by the Policy Surveillance Program of the Center for Public Health Law Research in collaboration with subject matter experts from the Guttmacher Institute, Resources for Abortion Delivery (RAD), American Civil Liberties Union (ACLU), Center for Reproductive Rights (CRR), National Abortion Federation (NAF), and Planned Parenthood Federation of America (PPFA), who conceptualized and developed the Abortion Law Project.
-If you need broader contextual information on state laws and policies, national level information, or data and evidence related to abortion and other reproductive health issues, please contact the Guttmacher Institute at email@example.com.
+If you need broader contextual information on state laws and policies, national level information, or data and evidence related to abortion and other reproductive health issues, please contact the Guttmacher Institute at firstname.lastname@example.org.

 Disclaimer: The information contained herein does not constitute legal advice.
 If you have questions regarding your legal rights or obligations, contact an attorney.
 If you are an abortion provider seeking legal compliance guidance, the following collaborating organizations may be able to assist you: ACLU, CRR, PPFA (for affiliated health centers), NAF, and Regulatory Assistance for Abortion Providers (a project of RAD).

 While reasonable efforts have been made to ensure that the information in this resource is complete and accurate, the creators make no guarantee that it is error-free; if you encounter information that you believe is inaccurate, please contact us at RAAP@radprogram.org and email@example.com.